RithwikU/rithwiku.github.io/education/education.md

 ### University of Pennsylvania - MSE Robotics (September 2021 - May 2023)
-##### Projects

-* Autonomous EV Go Kart
-  - Built a Go Kart from scratch to be race ready.
-Started with the Mechanical components and then assembled the low and high level electronics and sensors to achieve autonomy.
-  - Pioneered the efforts in Control, Planning , Sensor Integration and Fusion

-* Smart Sensing toy for classifying Infant Interaction and Soft Lossy Force Sensor
-  -  Developed a novel structure for a soft force sensor using optical fibers
-  - Compression in the designed soft lattice structure causes the fiber to bend and in turn signal is lost
-  - Direct relation between signal lost and force applied is studied.
-  - classifying interaction data by collecting data from sensors embedded in a soft toy

 ##### Courses
 * MEAM 517 - Control and Optimization with applications in Robotics (Fall 2022)